elyukai/optolith-client/.github/ISSUE_TEMPLATE/new-book-data.md

 ### Code

-> List here what cannot be solved only using the tables
+> List here what cannot be solved only using the tables.
+Example (in German):
+>

-- [ ] Voraussetzungen Vorliebe I-II
+> - [ ] Voraussetzungen Vorliebe I-II